Improving access to telehealth

 Telehealth for patients with limited English proficiency

 Patients with limited English language skills (also known as limited English proficiency or LEP) may find telemedicine visits conducted in English difficult to understand.
 To address this need, all recipients of federal funding must provide meaningful access for LEP patients through language services such as oral interpretation and written translation — also a best practice for those that do not receive federal funding.
-In addition to providing language services, all providers should also keep in mind cultural needs that may affect care.
+In addition to providing language services, all providers should also be aware of cultural needs that may affect care.
 Here are a few tips and resources to keep in mind:

-- Identify the languages that your patients speak and how frequently you can expect to use language services.
+- Identify the languages that your patients speak (PDF) and how frequently you can expect to use language services.
 Based on your assessment, determine what languages are the most relevant for your practice.
 Create multilingual patient resources and plan for interpreter support.

 - Communicate with patients using accessible materials in multiple languages.
-Use resources like the “I speak” cards to determine a patient’s preferred language before their virtual appointment.
+Use resources like the “I speak” cards (PDF) to determine a patient’s preferred language before their virtual appointment.